 Going with a video platform provider is the easier, more cost effective solution to delivering video content into China.

-Something else to consider is the difference in cost of China bandwidth.
-Bandwidth is as much as 50 times more expensive than in Western countries, and again not all video platform providers are equal in how much they charge for in-China playback.
-With economies of scale, some vendors are able to make it an affordable option and offer a cost effective package.
+Something else to consider is the cost of bandwidth.
+Bandwidth is as much as 50 times more expensive in China than in Western countries.
+However, not all video platform providers are equal in how much they charge for in-China playback.
+With economies of scale, some vendors are able to offer cost effective deals.

 In summary below is a checklist of requirements a video hosting provider delivering into China should meet: